erikeldridge/app-quality-cookbook/monitoring/resource_client.md

 # Resource monitoring in the client

-## Motivation

-We want to monitor the health of our client to avoid outages.

 ## Goals

 * Identify an appropriate tool
 * Integrate tooling
 * Monitor bandwidth usage

+## Motivation

+We want to monitor the health of our client to avoid outages

 ## Steps